FeelCode247/immigration-case-portal/README.md

 Create a MySQL database (e.g., case_portal_db).

-Import the SQL schema file (if available).
+Import the SQL schema file.

 Update your DB credentials in DBConnection.java (or config file):